 Knowing who controls the board is crucial in situations such as this.

-The huge damage the company disputes cause
+The huge damage that company disputes cause

 These kind of internal commercial disputes often overtake all other business – which means that things don’t get done as quickly and easily as they otherwise might have.